-Every online business realizes that they need to publish quality contents consistently to build authority and credibility.
+Every online business realizes that they need to publish quality content consistently to build authority and credibility.
 But, 90% of them are unable to consistently publish contents and add value to their visitors.

-I’m not talking about just ranking on search engines with consistency but also to position yourself as a thought leader in your industry.
-Most digital marketers experts advice on publishing quality contents and don’t focus on quantity game.
+I’m not talking about just ranking on search engines with consistency but also positioning yourself as a thought leader in your industry.
+Most digital marketers experts advise on publishing quality content and don’t focus on quantity games.

 But for me, you should incorporate both quality and quantity.
 If you’re serious about your business, you will do what it takes.
-Quality and frequency are considered important factors in SEO.
+Quality and frequency are considered important SEO factors.
 Don’t miss out on leveraging on these factors to create a competitive advantage over your competitors.

 You don’t have to publish every day.
 At least publish 2-3 contents every week.
 Trust me.
 The efforts will take your site to the next level.

-When I started out with Narutoguides.com, I started writing 2-3 articles per week continuously for 4 months.
+When I started with Narutoguides.com, I continuously started writing 2-3 articles per week for 4 months.
 From the 6th month, the site started to generate 3,ooo to 4,000 monthly organic traffic from Google.
-I sold the site in July 2019, and that time the site was generating 11,002 organic traffic
+I sold the site in July 2019, and at that time the site was generating 11,002 organic traffic

 Traffic from January 2018- December 2018